amigavision/amigavision.github.io/sd.md

 The only downside?
 They don’t come in extremely high capacity versions, but if you have more than 256GB of ROMs/disc images, you should probably reconsider how many of those games you can actually play in a human lifetime. 😄

+(Late 2026 Note: These cards used to be maybe 20% more expensive than the regular ones, these days they are substantially more — so if you are OK with keeping a backup of your setups + waiting 1-3 days to ship a new card + paying for a second card if the original card fails, that could be a be a tradeoff that is worth it to you.
+Hopefully pricing will get to more reasonable levels again soon.)

 If you absolutely need more than 256GB of storage for your games, consider an external USB drive or network drive — obviously this is impractical for handheld/mobile devices.

 ---